JSBSim-Team/jsbsim/joss_paper/paper.md

 JSBSim is data-driven, with all specific model characteristics contained in data files, therefore there is no need to recompile the code to model a different vehicle, or changes to the vehicle characteristics.

-This is a key design feature of JSBSim, which allows users to define an entire FDM model using XML files—unlike, for example, [LaRCSim](https://ntrs.nasa.gov/citations/19950023906), a similar generic flight simulation library developed by NASA, where modifying aircraft parameters required writing and re-compiling C code.
+This is a key design feature of JSBSim, which allows users to define an entire FDM model using XML files—unlike, for example, [LaRCSim](https://ntrs.nasa.gov/citations/19950023906), a similar generic flight simulation library developed by NASA, where modifying aircraft parameters requires writing and re-compiling C code.

 Furthermore, JSBSim's low computational footprint allows it to run on virtually any personal computer.
 The reliance on XML for configuration and CSV for output enables a lightweight development workflow.
 Users can create and refine complex FDMs using any basic text editor and process simulation results with ubiquitous tools such as Microsoft Excel or Gnuplot.
 This approach eliminates the need for specialized development environments.

 ## JSBSim FDM Definition

-A brief introduction to the various XML based components that make up a JSBSim FDM.

-The FDM is defined in one or more XML files which define the mass configuration, ground reactions for the gear, propulsion, the flight control system and the forces and moments for the 6 axes.
+The FDM in JSBSim is defined in one or more XML files which define the mass configuration, ground reactions for the gear, propulsion, the flight control system as well as forces and moments projected onto properly chosen reference axes.

 ### Mass